RSedgwick/TLGPs/README.md

 ## Results

 Below is a plot of the mean of the root mean squared error (RMSE) and negative log predictive density (NLPD) for each of the methods for three different test function scenarios for one seed.
-For each scenario we have 10 new surfaces being learnt and 5 different random data sets.
+For each scenario, we have 10 new surfaces being learnt and 5 different random data sets.
 This plot appears in Figure 4 of Sedgwick et al. [1]

 ![image](analysis/plots/learning_curves_seed_2_mean_potrait.svg)

-And below is a gif of the predictions of each of the models for one test scenario, where one random datapoint is added each time.
+Below is a gif of the predictions of each of the models for one test scenario, where one random datapoint is added each time.

 ![image](analysis/plots/predictions_unrelated_two_observed_10_new_points_seed_1_dataseed_1.gif)